When should you move from manual to automation with APIs?

 There’s a significant difference in time needed between a traditional bank and a neobank with well-designed payouts in their web app.
 We’ll consider everything that requires individual data entry per “manual” payout.

 Payment accuracy is essential to your business, so you’ll need to carefully read and input all the data for each payout (recipient’s banking details, amount, payment method, etc.).
 This takes time!
-When starting your business, this is the clear first step, but quickly becomes unsustainable as you scale.
+When starting your business, this is the clear first step, but it quickly becomes unsustainable as you scale.

-Option 2: Batch Upload
+Option 2: Batch upload

 Pro: Minimal setup, medium speed